Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### Installation

-The connector is a Spring Boot ` that is included as a separate service of your AAE deployment.
+The connector is a Spring Boot application that is included as a separate service of your AAE deployment.

 ### Configuration

-For the text analysis connector to function certain properties must be defined in the ``.properties` file of the Spring Boot `.
-By default, these properties are set to environment variables.

-The Comprehend connector requires certain properties to be defined in the ``.properties` file of the Spring Boot `.
+The Comprehend connector requires certain properties to be defined in the `application.properties` file of the Spring Boot application.
 By default, these properties are set to your environment variables.
 The following are a set of properties that define the standard use of the connector:

 ```bash